-What is Data Warehousing?
+What is Data Warehouse?

 A data warehouse (DWH) is a repository of an organization’s electronically stored data, extracted from operational systems and made available for ad-hoc queries and scheduled reporting.
 The data in a data warehouse comes in handy for business analysis and decision-making purposes.